OnkelTem/osmcarto-docker/README.md

   * `tiles-stop` - Stops tiles server
   * `start` - Runs both Kosmtik and tiles server (this is also the default Dobi action which executes when you run `dobi` without parameters)
   * `stop` - Stops both Kosmtik and tiles server

+## Volumes

+Docker Volumes are pieces of data which are mounted into containers as directories.
+They are used to make data persistent i.e. to not get it disappeared across container runs.
+Usually they're used either for big or variable data like databases, caches and etc, so that one can manage them independently.

+This project uses the next volumes:

+* `osmcarto_db` - a volume with PostGIS database.
+* `osmcarto_fonts` - a volume with fonts used by OSM carto.
+* `osmcarto_tiles` - a volume with the tiles server cached tiles.

+You can list them with `docker volume ls`.
+If you don't need some data anymore, first stop the corresponding containers if they're running (i.e. stop dobi tasks) and then remove the volume with `docker volume rm <volume_name>`.